himanshuu6672/Assignment-2/README.md

 ---

-✨ These projects are perfect for learning **basic conditionals and loops** in Python.
+✨ These projects demonstrate basic **decision-making (if-else)** and **iteration (for loops)** in Python.
+They are ideal for beginners to understand how programs interact with user input and perform simple calculations.